Rez3rekt/image-quip/DESIGN_DOCUMENT.md

-# ImageQuip - Design Document
+# Chirped - Design Document

-This document outlines the core design principles, visual styles, and component guidelines for the ImageQuip application.
+This document outlines the core design principles, visual styles, and component guidelines for the Chirped application.
 Its purpose is to ensure a consistent and high-quality user experience across all parts of the game.

 ## 1. Core Principles